hemanialaparthi/wapbac-sorting/writing/reflection.md

 TODO: Add an output from running the specified program

-### Use two fenced code blocks to provide output from five different runs of `filesorter` with five different inputs
+### Use fenced code blocks to provide output from five different runs of `filesorter` with five different inputs

 TODO: Provide the complete command-line for your use of the `filesorter` program